• Skip to primary navigation

 PUERH TEA

 Puerh tea is an aromatic black tea originating in China.
 The leaves undergo double fermentation and are compressed into bricks or cakes.
-The tea cakes made it easy to transport and exchange tea in ancient China, although today, you can also purchase loose Puerh.
-Still produced today, this is perhaps the most exotic and sought-after of Chinese tea.
+The tea cakes made it easy to transport and exchange tea in ancient China, although you can also purchase loose Puerh today.
+Still produced today, this is perhaps the most exotic and sought-after Chinese tea.

 Yellow tea is not oxidized.
-After fixing, yellow tea leaves are heaped or piled and then wrapped in a damp cloth to rest for a period.
+After fixing, yellow tea leaves are heaped or piled and then wrapped in a damp cloth to rest.
 The heat and humidity give the leaves a yellow hew.
 It's a scarce tea produced only in China, and very little is exported.

 Brewing the Perfect Cup of Tea